Willow-Systems/timeline-bounce-server/readme.md

-You need to update the server file with your pebble timeline token, used to authenticate the server to rebble web services, as well as the 'access tokens' used to authenticate incoming requests to the server.
+You need to update the server file with your pebble timeline token, used to authenticate the server to rebble web services, as well as the 'access keys' used to authenticate incoming requests to the server.